 The likelihood that your organization will suffer a material data breach in the next 2 years is nearly 28%, and that’s higher than last year’s risk according to The Ponemon Institute’s 2018 Cost of a Data Breach Study: Global Overview.

-Counsel’s best strategy is to insist on a strong organizational plan to quickly and effectively respond to breaches and, ultimately, prevent them in the future.
+Counsel’s best strategy is to insist on a strong organizational plan to quickly and effectively respond to data breaches and, ultimately, prevent them in the future.
 The consensus of counsel and compliance officers is to employ best practices at all times, which means that counsel must:

-o new and current employees are trained in identifying and responding appropriately to phishing or social engineering attempts and SQL injections; and managers are expected to emphasize the importance of compliance to employees.
+- Coordinate with a variety of departments and divisions in the organization to identify and mitigate exposure.
+Counsel should routinely interact with human resources to ensure that new and current employees are trained in identifying and responding appropriately to phishing or social engineering attempts and SQL injections, and managers are expected to emphasize the importance of compliance to employees.

-- Work with cyber professionals to identify and assess risks and measure compliance with the plan all the while ensuring that written data, assessments and recommendations are produced as attorney work product.
+- Work with cyber professionals to identify and assess risks and measure compliance with the plan all the while ensuring that written data, assessments, and recommendations are produced as attorney work product.

-This effort may seem unnecessary to those who aren’t attorneys.
+“This effort may seem unnecessary to those who aren’t attorneys.
 It’s absolutely necessary since all written or oral materials, such as data, assessments, recommendations, etc., prepared by or for an attorney in the course of legal representation are protected from discovery and disclosure in an adverse action.
-This protection should encourage organizations to conduct routine assessments to prevent future breaches.
+This protection should encourage organizations to conduct routine assessments to prevent future data breaches.”

 - Protect confidential communications between lawyers and their staff and the client (the organization’s staff and management) under the attorney-client privilege.
 Everyone in the legal department should mark all sensitive information communicated as “privileged” to resist efforts to compel the company to disclose privileged information either through discovery or testimony in an adverse action.

-- Require that third parties, such as contractors and consultants, implement the organization’s compliance program, assess their exposures and mitigate their risks, in the contracts signed by the organization and third parties.
+Require that third parties, such as contractors and consultants, implement the organization’s compliance program, assess their exposures and mitigate their risks, in the contracts signed by the organization and third parties.

-o law enforcement, whether it’s your local police department, the U.S. Federal Bureau of Investigation (FBI), Secret Service or the Postal Service;
+- law enforcement, whether it’s your local police department, the U.S. Federal Bureau of Investigation (FBI), Secret Service or the Postal Service;

-o data owners, whether employees, customers, vendors, to satisfy their need to understand and assess their exposure and to determine their course of action;
+- data owners, whether employees, customers, vendors, to satisfy their need to understand and assess their exposure and to determine their course of action;

-o with the public, as appropriate.
+- with the public, as appropriate.